amir9979/CBS_JAVA/README.md

             Example: solvers.add(new CBS_Solver())

-        2.  abstract void setExperiments(); // choose experiments Add an Experiment class that extents A_Experiment and implement the following abstract InstanceReport setReport();
+        2.  abstract void setExperiments(); // choose experiments

-            public A_Experiment(InstanceManager instanceManager, int numOfInstances)
-            2.1 numOfInstances - you can choose how many instances you want for the experiment 2.2 An InstanceManager
+            * You can view the default report fields in method 'setReport' and modify it Add an Experiment class public Experiment(String experimentName, InstanceManager instanceManager, int numOfInstances) 2.1 Experiment name: set any name you like to differ between experiment 2.2 An InstanceManager
                     public InstanceManager(String sourceDirectory,
                                                I_InstanceBuilder instanceBuilder,
                                                InstanceProperties properties)
                     2.2.1   sourceDirectory - A path to the directory with the instances 2.2.2   Instance Builders are the parsering classes
                             examples: 'InstanceBuilder_MovingAI', 'InstanceBuilder_BGU'
                     2.2.3   Instance Properties - In case you want to filter instances by criterias Constructor
                             @param mapSize - {@link MapDimensions} indicates the Axis lengths , zero for unknown
                             @param obstacles - For unknown obstacles enter (float)-1
                             @param numOfAgents - An array of different num of agents.

+                2.3 numOfInstances - You can choose how many instances you want for the experiment
+                                     Note: there is a default number of instances, Integer.MAX_VALUE